A shared state is composed of the following:

 Modules and extensions use events and shared states to communicate with each other.
 The events allow modules to be relatively decoupled, but shared states are necessary when you have a dependency on a module’s information.

-A module that receives an event for which it is listening, for example, when Analytics listens for Configuration changes, might trigger some asynchronous work in response to that event, for example, a network request.
+A module that receives an event for which it is listening, for example, when Adobe Analytics listens for configuration changes, may trigger asynchronous work in response to that event.
+Examples of asynchronous work include network requests, processing the event data received, or persisting some data on the disk.
 When the results of that work results in another event being dispatched, the second event that was dispatched is tied to the original event that started the cycle.
 This process allows downstream listeners to retrieve the same shared state with the same event data that caused the additional work to occur.